 Prospective Student FAQ's

-I am not a current student, but would like to take online courses at TCC.
+I am not a current student, but would like to pursue my degree online.

 Take a look at the fully online degree programs we offer at TCC.
 Once you’ve decided what program is right for you, complete the following steps:

 - Set up an academic advising appointment with our TCC Online Advisor

 Online courses are delivered via the Internet.
 The main difference between online courses and traditional courses is the delivery format, not the content.
 Online courses go through the same rigorous curriculum review as every other class offered at TCC and are taught by experienced, well-qualified instructors who are experts in their fields.

 Online courses offer flexibility and convenience.
 You may access an online course from a computer with an internet connection 24 hours a day, seven days a week from anywhere in the world.

 There may be weekly deadlines and assignments, but there are NO live classes to attend.
 Except for assignment deadlines and scheduled exams, you set your own course schedule.
 You must set aside a certain amount of time each week to do your work.

 Some lecture material, assignments, and other course materials are available online.
 You will have access to the class instructor and other class members through email and class discussion boards.